MoscouCapitale/Mocap/README.md

     - [ ] Make an optionnal parameter to show (or not) the result of the fetch
   - [ ] Add a global error handler
     - [x] Error handler on side (what response on supa {data, error}) -- started in `utils/api.ts`
+  - [ ] Make partials WORK
     - [ ] Set partial content displayed on page load, instead of click (because for now it is only on subnav items, and specifically on the content page.
 It should be global, for each "page")
   - [ ] Set every database id as uuid
   - [ ] Why is database fetching empty when first connexion ?
   - [ ] Fix email notifications